GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US

 By Lawrence Delevingne and Yoruk Bahceli

-Aug 2 (Reuters) - Global shares fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to US labor market resilience.
+Aug 2 (Reuters) - Global shares and oil prices fell while Treasury yields and the dollar advanced on Wednesday as investors digested an unexpected downgrade of the United States' top-tier sovereign credit rating and private payrolls data that pointed to U.S. labor market resilience.

 Fitch, after the Wall Street close on Tuesday, cut the U.S. by one notch to AA+ from AAA, citing fiscal deterioration.
 Investors showed little sign of panic.

-The U.S. dollar was up 0.44% against a basket of peers. =USD.
-The CBOE Market Volatility Index .VIX jumped 10% on Wednesday but was still near the lows of the last 12 months.
+The U.S. dollar was up 0.7% against a basket of peers. =USD The CBOE Market Volatility Index .VIX jumped around 15% on Wednesday but was still near the lows of the last 12 months.

 "The lack of movement in U.S. Treasury Bonds and the dollar index suggests the market has already largely quantified and assessed the damage done from recent fallouts," said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.